temesgen-nemie/temesgen-nemie/README.md

 <h3 align="center">A passionate programmer</h3>

-🔭 I’m currently a software engineer student at Jimma Unversity.
+💻 A passionate software developer
+🎓 BSc in Software Engineering, Jimma University

 💬 I'm open to discussions and collaborating on interesting projects.